bkasaeer/get-census-data/README.md

 processed to have a GEOID for each geographic unit or each row of the dataset!
 In addition, a series of calculated fields are added to the final output which are found to be key for many data science projects.
-See the example Jupyter Notebook for more details about capabilities of this package.
+See the example Jupyter Notebook for more details about capabilities of this code.
 A summary of these fields include:

 * **pct_work_remote**: percent population that work from home (%)
 * **pct_use_pub_trans**: percent population that use public transportation (%)